Testing Your Citrix Gateway Configuration

-After you configure the initial settings on NetScaler Gateway, you can test your settings by connecting to the appliance.
+After you configure the initial settings on Citrix Gateway, you can test your settings by connecting to the appliance.

 At the logon screen, enter the user name and password of the user account you created earlier.
-After you log on, you are prompted to download and install the NetScaler Gateway Plug-in.
+After you log on, you are prompted to download and install the Citrix Gateway plug-in.

-After you install and then successfully connect with the NetScaler Gateway Plug-in, the Access Interface appears.
-The Access Interface is the default home page for NetScaler Gateway.
+After you install and then successfully connect with the Citrix Gateway plug-in, the Access Interface appears.
+The Access Interface is the default home page for Citrix Gateway.

-Creating a new user account by using the configuration utility
+Creating a user account by using the configuration utility

-- In the configuration utility, on the Configuration tab, in the navigation pane, expand NetScaler Gateway > User Administration, and then click AAA Users.
+- In the configuration utility, on the Configuration tab, in the navigation pane, expand Citrix Gateway \ > User Administration, and then click AAA Users.

 - In the details pane, click Add.